 The scenery as the ship makes its way to and from the small village of Flåm is breathtaking.
 One of the most popular excursions is the Flåm railway to Myrdal, a 20km scenic journey through the river valley where you ascend over 800m and pass the incredible Rjoandefossen waterfall.

-I opted to experience one of P&O cruises newest excursions (sponsored), visiting Tvindefossen Waterfall and Njardarheimr Viking Village in Gudvangen.
-It was a memorable afternoon that included a scenic drive down one of the steepest road in Northern Europe!
+I decided to take a shore excursion that visited Tvindefossen Waterfall and Njardarheimr Viking Village in Gudvangen.
+It was a memorable afternoon that included a scenic drive down one of the steepest roads in Northern Europe!

 Sitting at the end of the Nordfjord, Olden is another destination that’ll have you in awe of the steep mountains that tower over the ship.
 Olden is the gateway to Briksdal Glacier, part of the larger Jostedalsbreen glacier.
 I posted separately about my excursion here as it was one of my favourite places to visit to date on a cruise.